 There are at least three principal examiners at the FPO, all of them normally members of the Princeton faculty at the rank of assistant professor or higher.
 At least two of the examiners have not been principal readers of the dissertation, and either the chair or a co-chair must be a core demography faculty member.

-The Office of Population Research offers a non-degree Certificate in Demography to those who successfully complete four graduate courses in population studies: POP 501/SOC 531/, POP 502/SOC 532, one Independent Reading course (POP 700 level), and one elective course pertaining to some aspect of population.
+The Office of Population Research offers a non-degree Certificate in Demography to those who successfully complete four graduate courses in population studies: POP 501/SOC 531/, POP 502/SOC 532, two elective courses pertaining to some aspect of population.
 The certificate program is intended primarily for training scholars from other disciplines and does not lead to an advanced degree at Princeton.

 Students cannot be admitted to Princeton University through the Certificate in Demography Program since it is not a degree program.
 The certificate does not appear on the official transcript.

 Students must successfully complete four graduate courses in population studies: POP 501/SOC 531, and POP 502/SOC 532, and two additional elective courses pertaining to some aspect of population.
 The first two are the basic graduate courses in demography; POP 501 is offered in the fall semester and is a prerequisite for POP 502, which is offered in the spring semester.
 The two electives must be approved by the director of graduate studies.